Updated April 8, 2021

 To help marry all possible audiences, Events DC, the city's convention and sports authority, has launched Gather, a platform that can be used to produce and stream digital events, as well as host on-demand content.

 Redefining a venue that debuted just before the world shut down, Live!
 Casino & Hotel in Hanover, Md., recently turned the 40,000-square-foot Hall at Live into an ideal space for hybrid meetings.
 To make the transformation, a local production company enhanced the technology already in place in the space that has a $10 million A/V system, a 57-by-16-foot LED screen and two smaller screens that are 21 by 23.5 feet.

-While the rooms are mostly being used for digital events at the moment, the space is ready for an audience of up to 300 people for a hybrid gathering.
-Some of the creative uses of the new screens in the spaces can be seen in a video of this summer's Meetings and Events Australia 2019 National Awards (see it here), where the award ceremony's hosts were at the podium in the convention center, and the winners accepted their accolades on screen.
+The space is ready for an audience of up to 300 people for a hybrid gathering.
+Some of the creative uses of the new screens in the spaces can be seen in a video of last summer's Meetings and Events Australia 2019 National Awards (see it here), where the award ceremony's hosts were at the podium in the convention center, and the winners accepted their accolades on screen.

 The ability to beam a presenter in by hologram is one of the draws at the new studio added to the Sands Expo and Convention Centre in Singapore's Marina Bay Sands.
 The room itself holds a maximum of 50 people, while the facility features broadcast-quality livestreaming capabilities.
 The studio's centerpiece is a stage fitted with two 19.6-by-13-foot, right-angled LED walls that can show high-resolution 360-degree videos, and a plexiglass LED floor that also can display projections.